 For those of us who aspire to be modern gentlemen, there are few things more rewarding than building a collection of stylish, unique and well-made watches.

-Unfortunately, there are also few things more expensive.
+Unfortunately, there are also few things more expensive than a good watch.

-Well made watches are notoriously pricey, and building out a respectable watch collection can cost as much (if not more) than stocking your closet full of finely tailored suits.
+Well made watches are notoriously pricey, and building out a respectable watch collection can cost as much (if not more) than stocking your closet full of the best-made suits.

 This is the (admittedly first-world) problem that Watch Gang, an online men’s watch subscription service, purports to solve.

-I recently spent a few weeks testing out two watches from their service – both from brands I had never heard of – to see if signing up for a monthly watch club is actually worth it.
+I recently spent a few weeks testing out two watches from their service – both from brands I had never heard of – to find out if there’s actually good value to be had from signing up for a monthly watch club.

 Read on to learn the full results from my Watch Gang review and find out if Watch Gang is legit, or full of sh*t.